-- a.
-Have robust and comprehensive system of risk management, control and corporate governance, including procedures for the prevention and detection of corruption, fraud, bribery and irregularities
+- have robust and comprehensive system of risk management, control and corporate governance, including procedures for the prevention and detection of corruption, fraud, bribery and irregularities

-- b.
-Have regular, reliable, timely and adequate information to monitor performance and track the use of public funds
+- have regular, reliable, timely and adequate information to monitor performance and track the use of public funds

-- c.
-Plan and manage our activities to remain sustainable and financially viabled
+- plan and manage our activities to remain sustainable and financially viable

-- d.
-Inform the OfS of any material change in our circumstances, including any significant developments that could impact on the mutual interests of the University and the OfS
+- inform the OfS of any material change in our circumstances, including any significant developments that could impact on the mutual interests of the University and the OfS

-- e.
-Use public funds for proper purposes and seek to achieve value for money from public funds
+- use public funds for proper purposes and seek to achieve value for money from public funds

-- f.
-Comply with the mandatory requirements relating to audit and financial reporting, set out in the OfS Audit Code of Practice and in the OfS annual accounts directiong
+- comply with the mandatory requirements relating to audit and financial reporting, set out in the OfS Audit Code of Practice and in the OfS annual accounts direction

-- i.
-The annual accountability return, including signed audited financial statements prepared in accordance with the OfS Accounts Direction
+- the annual accountability return, including signed audited financial statements prepared in accordance with the OfS Accounts Direction

-- ii.
-Other information that the OfS may reasonably request
+- other information that the OfS may reasonably request.

-- iii.
-Any data requested on the Office for Students’ or Research England’s behalf by the Higher Education Statistics Agency (HESA)
+- any data requested on the Office for Students’ or Research England’s behalf by the Higher Education Statistics Agency (HESA)

-- i.
-The annual accountability return, including signed audited financial statements prepared in accordance with the OfS Accounts Direction
+- the annual accountability return, including signed audited financial statements prepared in accordance with the OfS Accounts Direction

-- h.
-Have adequate and effective arrangements for the management and quality assurance of data submitted to HESA, the Student Loans Company, the OfS and other funding or regulatory bodies
+- have adequate and effective arrangements for the management and quality assurance of data submitted to HESA, the Student Loans Company, the OfS, and other funding or regulatory bodies

-- i.
-Have an effective framework – overseen by our Senate – to manage the quality of learning and teaching and to maintain academic standards
+- have an effective framework – overseen by our Senate – to manage the quality of learning and teaching and to maintain academic standards

-- j.
-Consider and act on the OfS’ assessment of our risk specifically in relation to these funding purposes
+- consider and act on the OfS’ assessment of our risk specifically in relation to these funding purposes

 To assist and enable it to discharge its responsibilities under the OfS terms and conditions, Council has designated the Vice-Chancellor as its Accountable Officer to report to the OfS on its behalf.
 The Accountable Officer is personally responsible to the governing body for ensuring compliance with the terms and conditions of funding and for providing the OfS with clear assurances to this effect.